svecosystem/mode-watcher/sites/docs/content/api-reference/mode-watcher.md

 	themeColors?: ThemeColors;

 	/**
-	 * Whether to disable transitions when the mode changes.
+	 * Whether to disable transitions when updating the mode.
 	 *
 	 * @defaultValue `true`
 	 */